mhowlett/Nhiredis/README.md

 ## Development Status

+Nhiredis is used by the website http://backrecord.com.
+The data schema associated with this website is large and complex enough that it pushes the boundaries of what is appropriate use of Redis.
+Although backrecord.com is not publically accessible yet, it is under active development and Nhiredis is given a workout every day. _I personally rely on Nhiredis_.

-Currently, Nhiredis provides a wrapper around the (blocking) redisCommand function only (async function wrappers are not implemented).
-Of course, this function can be used to access the full array of Redis commands.
+Currently, Nhiredis provides a wrapper around the (blocking) redisCommand function only (async function wrappers are not yet implemented).
+Of course, RedisCommand can be used to access the full array of Redis functionality.
 Also, only string parameters are currently supported.
-It will be a fairly trivial exercise to add support for binary parameters - it is not done yet because I don't personally need it.
+It would be a fairly trivial exercise to add support for binary parameters; it is not done yet only because I don't personally need it.

 With the core framework in place, the remaining implementation is not a difficult task, and I